roman-milk/roman-milk.github.io/stone-and-the-gangsters-girls.md

  "Show me," Amy grunted, wincing with pleasure as she pushed the dildo deeper into her opening.
 "Let me see how excited you are, Daddy.
 Show me your big cock.
 Pull it while I fuck my pussy."

  Unzipping my jeans, I then hauled forth my desire while I stared in fascination at Amy and her rubber friend.
 I shuffled closer to the bed to get a better view of the girl's pussy as Amy slowly eased the length of it into her body.
 Her stretched flesh bulged on the outstroke, so tight around the girth of the thing that I feared she would split.
 But I needn't have worried, because the gloop I saw foaming on the shaft of the dildo told me that Amy had all the lubrication she needed to make the insertion of such a brutal device relatively simple.
-Report_Story #4